Frequently Asked Questions

 Will you disclose anything we’ve talked about in therapy?
 Is everything we discuss confidential?

 Confidentiality is an important aspect of counseling.
-This means that under normal circumstances no one outside the therapy session is given any information, even the fact you are attending, without your express written consent.
-However, there are a few instances in which we are required both legally and ethically to disclose information from sessions:
+This means that under typical circumstances no one outside the therapy session is given any information, even the fact you are attending, without your express written consent.

 -